d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 You may be curious: in the entropy definition, why we use an expectation of a negative logarithm?
 Here are some intuitions.

 First, why do we use a *logarithm* function $\log$?
 Suppose that $p(x) = f_1(x) f_2(x) \ldots, f_n(x)$, where each component function $f_i(x)$ is independent from each other.
 This means that each $f_i(x)$ contributes independently to the total information obtained from $p(x)$.
-As a result, we need the entropy formula to possess the additive functionality over a mixed independent distributions.
-Luckily, $\log$ can naturally turn a product of probability distributions to a summation of their individual information.
+As discussed above, we. want the entropy formula to be additive over independent random variables.
+Luckily, $\log$ can naturally turn a product of probability distributions to a summation of the individual terms.

 Next, why do we use a *negative* $\log$?
-Intuitively, more frequent events should contain less information than less common events, since we often gain more information from an unusual case than from a regular one.
-However, $\log$ is monotonically increasing with the probabilities, whereas we need to construct a monotonically decreasing relationship between the probability of events and their entropy.
+Intuitively, more frequent events should contain less information than less common events, since we often gain more information from an unusual case than from an ordinary one.
+However, $\log$ is monotonically increasing with the probabilities, and indeed negative for all values in $[0,1]$.
+We need to construct a monotonically decreasing relationship between the probability of events and their entropy, which will ideally be always positive (for nothing we observe should force us to forget what we have known).
 Hence, we add a negative sign in front of $\log$ function.

 Last, where does the *expectation* function come from?
-Consider a random variable $X$ follows a given probability distribution, entropy can be interpreted as the average amount of surprise from observing $X$.
+Consider a random variable $X$.
+The self-information ($-\log(p)$) can be interpreted as the amount of *surpise* we have at seeing a particular outcome.
+Indeed, as the probability approaches zero, the surprise becomes infinite.
+The entropy can be interpreted as the average amount of surprise from observing $X$.
 For example, imagine that a slot machine system emits statistical independently symbols ${s_1, \ldots, s_k}$ with probabilities ${p_1, \ldots, p_k}$ respectively.
 Then the entropy of this system equals to the average self-information from observing each output, i.e.,

 $$H(S) = \sum_i {p_i \cdot I(s_i)} = - \sum_i {p_i \cdot \log p_i}.$$